JoshAtDoorDash/DoorDashAPIWinFormsApp/README.md

 4. Provide the DoorDash Credentails (Developer ID, Key ID, and Signing Secret) created in the [DoorDash Developer Portal](https://developer.doordash.com/portal/integration/drive/credentials).
 5. Click the "Update JWT" button.

-## To Build Sample App with the .NET CLI
+## Build Sample App with the .NET CLI
 Follow these steps to build the sample app with the .NET CLI:
 1. Install the [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) SDK (includes the .NET CLI).
 2. Clone this repo to local folder or download and the files in the source folder into a local directory.